 Principle Principle finding Exception standard reference Notable practice Why 1.
-Governance Standards met 1.8 Good practice The pharmacy team are aware of how to notice signs of safeguarding issues and have used these to protect their patients.
-2. Staff Standards met 2.2 Good practice The pharmacy team can access training to keep their knowledge up to date and receive time to complete it.
-3. Premises Standards met N/A N/A N/A 4.
+Governance Standards met N/A N/A N/A 2.
+Staff Standards met N/A N/A N/A 3.
+Premises Standards met N/A N/A N/A 4.
 Services, including medicines management Standards met N/A N/A N/A 5.
 Equipment and facilities Standards met N/A N/A N/A

-Principle 1 - Governance ✓ Standards met
+Principle 1 - Governance Standards met

 The pharmacy has written procedures to help make sure the team works safely.
+Pharmacy team members are clear about their roles and responsibilities.
 Pharmacy team members record and review mistakes that happen and use this information and learning to avoid future mistakes.
-Pharmacy team members are clear about their roles and responsibilities.
 The pharmacy asks its customers and staff for their views and uses this to help improve services.
 It manages and protects people's confidential information and it tells people how their private information will be used.
 The pharmacy has appropriate insurance to protect people when things do go wrong.
 The pharmacy generally maintains the records that it must keep by law.
-However, some records were not always completed correctly which could mean that the pharmacy is not able to show exactly what has happened if any problems arise.
+However, some were not always completed correctly which could mean that the pharmacy is not able to show exactly what has happened if any problems arise.